danielvarga/keras-deep-dream/README.md

 of the image, and it helps tremendously large-scale dreamed objects to appear.
 So I've implemented octaves, hoping that it would make deep dreaming on resnets more interesting.
 Unfortunately, it did not help much.
-But this is the first full deep dream implementation on Keras that I'm aware of, so at least that's something.
+But this is the first full deep dream implementation on Keras that I'm aware of, so that's something at least.
 I haven't yet given up on using deep dream to help understand resnets better, stay tuned, or even better, help me out.